 Does the Anglican Episcopal House of Studies (AEHS) sponsor candidates for ordination?

 No. Many students arrive as aspirants or postulants, already sponsored by a bishop.
-The director of Anglican Studies does support Anglican/Episcopal students who find themselves – once at Duke Divinity School – discerning a vocation to the ordained ministry (or to other spheres).
+The director of AEHS offers support to Anglican/Episcopal students who find themselves discerning a vocation to the ordained ministry.
 These students are then encouraged to proceed with the usual processes of discernment, linked to a parish and diocese, whether in North Carolina or elsewhere.